 The ability to transfer money between banks can be a real convenience, especially if you need to move money quickly or pay a bill from your online account.
-When you request a new external transfer partner, your bank verifies the information you provide by sending two small trial deposits.
+When you request a new external transfer partner, your bank will confirm the account number and routing number for the account information you provide by sending two small trial deposits.
 These trial deposits are designed to test the connection between your main bank and the one to which you want to transfer money.

 Banks use a bank account number verification process to verify the accuracy of the information customers enter when setting up external transfers.
 Many banks allow customers to set up transfers between their own banks and outside financial institutions, and in order for that process to go smoothly, all the information must be entered correctly.
-If you need to set up an external transfer, start with your bank's website.
-Log on to your account and look for the transfers section.
-Go to the external transfers section and follow the instructions to start the verification process.
+This usually means the bank will make one or more test deposits to verify the account number and routing number.

 Video of the Day